-- Close Historical Associations and/or Group Value - not considered on individual merit of the structure , but it forms part of a group of buildings of architectural or historical value
+- Close Historical Associations and/or Group Value - these are not considered on individual merit of the structure, but form part of a group of buildings of architectural or historical value

 How do I find out if a building is listed?